GM4JJJ ICOM IC-PCR1000 Page

 number by 1 or 2 (sample should be an EVEN number).
 You can

-arbitrarily set the sample higher(SLIGHTLY) to allow the display to
+arbitrarily set the sample higher(SLIGHTLY) to allow the display

 be moved inward from the edges of the scope display.